vladmueller/blog/content/posts/Create and use Project Templates in Jira for your Project Types.md

 ![jira-template-use-scrum-template.png](/images/jira-template-use-scrum-template.png)

-> [!warning] #todo Note that a Scrum or Kanban board is not part of the template
+> [!note] Although we have to select a Scrum or Kanban board setup here, it will not be part of the template -  this means, if we create a new project from our template, we have to create the Kanban or Scrum board manually again.

 **3b**: Select `Company-managed` project with key `PMTEMPLATE` and for Name: "Template Project Management"